Fees

 2. Assisting you in answering replies to additional enquiries;

-4. Proceeding to exchange of contracts and then completion of the sale;
+4. Proceeding to exchange of contracts and then completing the sale;

-5. Redeeming your mortgage (if appropriate), settling your estate agents’ commission account (if appropriate)
+5. Redeeming any mortgage, settling estate agents’ commission account.

 Purchase work will consist of the following: